noahp/aes_c/README.md

 Shamelessly pilfered from https://github.com/chrishulbert/crypto , all credit there.

 The idea here is to provide drop in AES support for simple (embedded) applications.
-Compiles to about 3k on Cortex-M4, due to lookup tables.
+Compiles to about 3k (ROM) on Cortex-M4, due to lookup tables.

 No promises on performance, but it does work.